andrewloable/BadlitScript/Windows Badlit Keyboard/README.md

-# Badlit Keyboard for Windows
+# Badlit Sulat Bisaya Keyboard for Windows

 You can use this custom keyboard for windows to type Badlit Script using the assigned unicode slots for Tagalog gylphs.